boisgera/bitstream/mkdocs/custom.md

     101010

 Factories
 --------------------------------------------------------------------------------

-We actually had a legitimate reason not to support the number of values argument in the binary representation reader.
-Indeed, when the binary representation is used to code sequence of integers instead of a single integer, it becomes
-ambiguous: the same bitstream may represent several sequences of integers.
-For example, we have:

-    >>> BitStream(255)
-    11111111
-    >>> BitStream([15, 15])
-    11111111
-    >>> BitStream([3, 7, 3, 1])
-    11111111
-    >>> BitStream([3, 3, 3, 3])
-    11111111

-We say that this code is not *self-delimiting*, as there is no way to know where is the boundary between the bits coding for different integers.

-For natural numbers with known bounds, we may solve this problem by setting a number of bits to be used for each integer.
+The coding of arbitrary unsigned integers as binary numbers doesn't allow us to represent unambiguously multiple numbers in a stream.
+However, if there is a known bound on the integers we use, we can assign a sufficient numbers of bits to each integer, pad the binary numbers with enough zeros of the left to use the same number of bits and this code is self-delimiting.

 However, to do that, we would have to define and register a new writer for every possible number of bits.
-Instead, we register a single but configurable writer, defined by a writer factory.
+Instead, we may register a single but configurable writer, defined by a writer factory.

-Let's define a type tag `uint` whose instances hold a number of bits:
+Let's define a type identifier factory `uint` whose instances hold a number of bits:

     >>> class uint(object):
     ...     def __init__(self, num_bits):
     ...         self.num_bits = num_bits

-Then, we define a factory that given a `uint` instance, returns a stream writer:
+Then, we define a writer factory: given an instance of `uint`, it returns a stream writer:

     >>> def write_uint_factory(instance):
     ...     num_bits = instance.num_bits